 Rossiter is a tiny town located in the state of Pennsylvania.
 With a population of 537 people and just one neighborhood, Rossiter is the 968th largest community in Pennsylvania.
-Much of the housing stock in Rossiter was built prior to World War II, making it one of the older and more historic towns in the country.
+Rossiter has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Unlike some towns, Rossiter isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Rossiter are a mix of both white- and blue-collar jobs.
 Overall, Rossiter is a town of service providers, transportation and shipping workers, and managers.
 There are especially a lot of people living in Rossiter who work in healthcare suport services (46.04%), food service (12.02%), and management occupations (7.04%).

-Rossiter is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Rossiter does not have a public transit system used by locals to get to and from work.

 The people who call Rossiter home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rossiter residents report their race to be White, followed by Native Hawaiian.
 Important ancestries of people in Rossiter include German, English, Italian, Polish, and Swedish.